| | | | | |

 Here’s the process I did

 The time required for the recipe was determined by the duration of each item’s cooking process.
 To save time, I simultaneously baked the cake, prepared the custard, and made the simple syrup.
 After completion, I allowed everything to cool before assembling it after dinner.
-Following this approach, it should only take approximately 30 minutes to complete the cooking process.
-The process is explained below.
+Following this approach, it should only take approximately 30 minutes to complete the entire process.

-2. When you’re ready to layer the cake, rinse your berries and follow the below steps
+3. When you’re ready to serve, rinse your berries, and follow the below steps to layer the trifle.

 1. Line the bottom of a large glass dish or individual glasses with the already cut thick cake slices.
-If you are using one large bowl use all the cake in one layer (this is what I was able to do).
+If you are using one large bowl use all the cake in one layer (this is what I could do).

 2. Brush simple syrup onto the cake.